UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 Now you’ve got this new animation file, see if you can do the following:

 1. Import the new animation into Unity and add it as an additional state in the animation controller
-2. Create a transition between the idle state and the walk state (you can make new transitions by right clicking on the state you want to transition from, choosing “Make transition” and then clicking on the state you want to transition to).
+2. Create a transition between the idle state and the walk state (you can make new transitions by right-clicking on the state you want to transition from, choosing “Make transition” and then clicking on the state you want to transition to).

 Press play and see what happens, does it do what you expect?